Department of Teacher and Bilingual Education

 Bilingual Education (EDBL)

-Introduction to conceptual, linguistic, sociological, historical and legal foundations of bilingual education.
+This course is an introduction to conceptual, linguistic, sociological, historical, and legal foundations of bilingual education.

-Psychological and sociological perspectives on the child's learning environment.
+This course explores psychological and sociological emergent bilingual perspectives on the child's learning environment.

-An examination of methods and techniques for teaching oral skills, reading and writing in the bilingual classroom.
+An examination of methods and techniques for teaching oral skills, reading, and writing in dual language, bilingual, and sheltered ESL classrooms.
 Relationship among the communication skills will be explored.

 Early Childhood (EDEC)